Trademark Canada

 Requirements For Trademark Application in Canada:

-5. The date of first used of your trademark or a statement of your intention to use the trademark in Canada;
+4. The date of first use of the trademark or a statement of intention to use the trademark in Canada.

-6. Certified translation and transliteration if your mark consist of non-English words.
+5. Certified translation and transliteration if the mark consists of non-English words.